ADDENDUM – this blog was featured by Macmillan Cancer – check out this link.

 Crash Course…….
 We eat food, but our digestive system doesn’t absorb food, it absorbs nutrients.
 Food has to be broken down from things like steak and broccoli into its nutrient pieces: amino acids (from proteins), fatty acids and cholesterol (from fats), and simple sugars (from carbohydrates), as well as vitamins, minerals, and a variety of other plant and animal compounds.
 Digestive enzymes, primarily produced in the pancreas and small intestine (they’re also made in saliva glands and the stomach), break down our food into nutrients so that our bodies can absorb them.
 If we don’t have enough digestive enzymes, we can’t break down our food—which means even though we’re eating well, we aren’t absorbing all that good nutrition.

 Another risk created by the lack of terminal ileum is Bile Acids Malabsorption (BAM) (sometimes known as Bile Salts Malabsorption).
 Bile Acids are produced in the liver and have major roles in the absorption of lipids in the small intestine.
 Following a terminal ileum resection which includes a right hemicolectomy, there is a risk that excess Bile Acids will leak into the large intestine (colon) via the anastomosis (the new joint between small and large intestines).
-This leakage can lead to increased motility, shortening the colonic transit time, and so producing watery diarrhoea (or exacerbating an existing condition).
+This leakage can lead to increased motility, shortening the colonic transit time, and so producing watery diarrhea (or exacerbating an existing condition).
 Although this condition can be treated using bile acid sequestrants, it is difficult to pinpoint it as the cause.

 The Gallbladder plays an important part in the digestive system – particularly in fat breakdown.
 The liver continually manufactures bile, which travels to the gallbladder where it is stored and concentrated.
 Bile helps to digest fat and the gallbladder automatically secretes a lot of bile into the small intestine after a fatty meal.
 However, when the gallbladder is removed, the storage of bile is no longer possible and to a certain extent, neither is the ‘on demand automation’.
 This results in the bile being constantly delivered/trickled into the small intestine making the digestion of fat less efficient.
 One of the key side effects of Somatostatin Analogues (Octreotide and Lanreotide) is the formation of gall stones and many Neuroendocrine Cancer patients have their gallbladder removed to offset the risk of succumbing to these issues downstream.
 Removal of the gallbladder also increases the risk of BAM as described above.
 Any issues with Bile Ducts can also have a similar effect.